August 29 to September 5, 2015

 This is an interchange modernization project that includes widening the existing bridge over I-5, new interchange ramps, reconstruction and widening of OR219 / OR214 from Willow Ave. to Broughton Way, re-alignment of Arney Road, construction of a new transit facility at Evergreen Road, construction of sound walls, new signing, new illumination and more.

-The newest traffic pattern change requires eastbound OR219 / OR214 traffic wishing to access I-5 northbound to be in the right lane.
-This change should improve the overall flow of traffic through the interchange.
+Also, the new traffic pattern requires eastbound OR219 / OR214 traffic wishing to access I-5 northbound to be in the right lane.
+This change has improved the overall flow of traffic through the interchange.

 Access to all businesses will remain open during construction.
 Motorists should look for and follow the blue “business access” signs and blue cones to reach the businesses.

 OR 18: NEWBERG – DUNDEE BYPASS (Phase 1D)